 Rome is on many ardent traveler’s bucket lists, and for good reason too!
 After all, the “Eternal City” is brimming with ancient history, as well as a rich cultural heritage.
 Once in Rome, you can experience and explore everything this beautiful city has to offer.
-From the world-famous Italian landmarks to the incredible architecture, and not to mention the delicious Italian cuisine found around every corner, Rome will certainly not disappoint.
+From the world-famous Italian landmarks to the incredible architecture, and not to mention the delicious Italian cuisine found around every corner, Things to do in Rome will certainly not disappoint.
+In fact, the Rome Museums are awesome, so be sure and check them out.

 For me, Rome is not only one of the oldest cities in the world, but it is also one of the most beautiful.
 While here, I feel I can walk amongst the ruins of its 2500-year-old history.
 I call Rome the “Roma Aeterna” (Eternal City), while others call Rome “Caput Mundi” (Capital of the World).
 To me, these two names pass on the two central beliefs of the ancient Roman culture.